MatheusNDDS/bmn-script/README.md

 # CFGB Script
-It is something like a package manager created to facilitate the post-installation of GNU/Linux systems.
+It is something like a package manager created to facilitate the post-installation of Linux systems.

 # Setup instructions
 Syntax: